Grade0/homepage/_posts/2021-01-30-My-projects.markdown

 #### <u>"Database Laboratory" Class Team Project - University of Pisa</u>
 | <b>Programming language:</b> PL/SQL
 <br>
-| <b>Target:</b> Construction of an ORACLE database complete with analysis, data design and implementation of procedures and interface for the web application 'Una Cervecita Fresca'.
+| <b>Target:</b> Construction of an ORACLE database complete with analysis, data design and implementation of procedures, and interface for the web application 'Una Cervecita Fresca'.
 <br>
 | <b>Description:</b> "Una Cervecita Fresca" is an application that allows amateur brewers to maintain an organized database of their beer recipes.
 The application allows users to create, store and edit recipes, and then [...] [[GitHub](https://github.com/Grade0/LBD_TeamProject)]